-Title: Director of Major Gifts and Communications
+Title: Director of Individual Giving and Communications

-Reports to: VP of Development and Communications
+Reports to: AVP of Development and Communications

 Status: FT; Regular; Exempt

-Location: Long Island City, NY
+Location: Long Island City, Queens

-The Director of Major Gifts and Communications is responsible for achieving the Fortune Society’s non-government fundraising goals by building, diversifying and increasing funding from individual and major donors (including private foundations and corporations) with the goal of increasing flexible and sustainable private donations to the organization.
+The Director of Individual Giving and Communications is responsible for achieving The Fortune Society’s non-government fundraising goals by building, diversifying and increasing funding from individual and major donors (including private foundations and corporations) with the goal of increasing flexible and sustainable private donations to the organization.
 The Director will build on existing donor relationships and create new donor pipeline strategies, establishing measurable goals and objectives as part of a successful team.
 S/he will manage the current portfolio of donors while leading senior staff and board members in bringing in and cultivating new donor prospects.
 This position leads the Agency’s overall communications strategy including traditional and social media, development of promotional materials and publications, and leadership in branding and strengthening the agency’s programmatic and advocacy reputation and footprint in the field.

 Essential Duties and Responsibilities:

 - Develop, lead, and implement an individual and major donor gifts strategy designed to increase giving with an emphasis on growing the organization’s prospective donors.

 - Maintain a portfolio of major donors and prospects by proactively creating and implementing strategies for cultivation, solicitation, and stewardship of donors with the capacity to make 5 and 6-figure annual gifts.